-1. Type of study: Single actuation content (SAC) Design: The SAC test should be performed at the beginning (B), middle (M), and end (E) lifestages1 of the product, using a flow rate of 31.5 L/min, 63.0 L/min and 94.5 L/min.
+1. Type of study: Single actuation content (SAC)

+Design: The SAC test should be performed at the beginning (B), middle (M), and end (E) lifestages1 of the product, using a flow rate of 30 L/min, 60 L/min and 90 L/min.
 U.S. Pharmacopoeia (USP) <601> Apparatus B or another appropriate apparatus may be used to determine the SAC using a validated assay.
 The number of actuations per determination should be one.
 The volume of air drawn through the delivery system should be 2 L.

 Equivalence based on: Population bioequivalence (PBE) analysis of SAC.
-Refer to the most recent version of the FDA product-specific guidance for Budesonide Inhalation Suspension^a for additional information regarding PBE analysis procedures.
+Refer to the product-specific guidance for Budesonide Inhalation Suspension for additional information regarding PBE analysis procedures.